microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/Readme.md

 `az appservice plan create --name "microhack-appserviceplan" --resource-group "MicroHack-AppServiceToContainerApp" --location "westeurope" --is-linux --sku "FREE"`

+To create the web app, you need to run this command.
+Web app names must be globally unique, since the name will be used in the URL.
+You can name the web app something like "microhack-webapp-" and then append some random characters, e.g. "microhack-webapp-johndoe22" or "microhack-webapp-jdkas":

-`az webapp create --name "microhack-webapp" --resource-group "MicroHack-AppServiceToContainerApp" --plan "microhack-appserviceplan" --runtime "DOTNETCORE:6.0" --deployment-source-url "https://github.com/ArneDecker3v08mk/MicroHack-AppServiceToContainerAppStart" --deployment-source-branch "main"`
+`az webapp create --name "<your_globally_unique_webapp_name>" --resource-group "MicroHack-AppServiceToContainerApp" --plan "microhack-appserviceplan" --runtime "DOTNETCORE:6.0" --deployment-source-url "https://github.com/ArneDecker3v08mk/MicroHack-AppServiceToContainerAppStart" --deployment-source-branch "main"`

+ **Troubleshooting:**
+ If you see this error, then the name of the web app was already used and you need to try another name:

+`Error Message: Webapp 'microhack-webapp-...' already exists.
+The command will use the existing app's settings.
+Unable to retrieve details of the existing app 'microhack-webapp-...'.
+Please check that the app is a part of the current subscription`

 It may take up to 5 minutes for the web app to start in the backgroud.